tolaleng/samangweb-monitoring/README.md

 PHP

 Support
-For general help, please access to http://projects.linuxcambodia.org/
+For general help, please access to http://projects.linuxcambodia.org/ or text me at pkaylinux*@*gmail*.*com

 Security
 It is strongly recommended that all samang web monitor installations be protected via a security measure of your choice.